University of Pennsylvania: Seal

 The official seal of the Trustees of the University of Pennsylvania serves as the signature and symbol of authenticity on documents issued by the corporation.
-The most recent design, a modified version of the original seal, was approved in 1932, adopted a year later and is still used for much of the same purposes as the original.
+The trustees first requested a seal in 1753, and a public seal and motto for the college was engraved in silver in 1756.
+The most recent design, a modified version of the original, was approved in 1932 and adopted a year later.

-The official seal of the Trustees of the University of Pennsylvania serves as the signature and symbol of authenticity on documents issued by the corporation.
-A request for one was first recorded in a meeting of the trustees in 1753 during which some of the Trustees "desired to get a Common Seal engraved for the Use of [the] Corporation."
-In 1756, a public seal and motto for the college was engraved in silver.

 The outer ring of the current seal is inscribed with "Universitas Pennsylvaniensis", the Latin name of the University of Pennsylvania.
-The inside contains seven stacked books on a desk with the titles of subjects of the trivium and a modified quadrivium, components of a classical education: Theolog[ia], Astronom[ia], Philosoph[ia], Mathemat[ica], Logica, Rhetorica and Grammatica.
-Between the books and the outer ring is the Latin motto of the university, "Leges Sine Moribus Vanae".
+The inside contains seven stacked books on a desk with the titles of subjects of the trivium and a modified quadrivium, components of a classical education: Theolog[ia], Astronom[ia], Philosoph[ia], Mathemat[ica], Logica, Rhetorica, and Grammatica.
+Between the books and the outer ring is the Latin motto, "Leges Sine Moribus Vanae".